Siphon880gh/mousegame/Readme.md

 ^ In this example, if the `<body>` element has the class `mouse-events-enabled`, then the mouse event engine is ON.
 You can have JS that removes/adds this class for a more dynamic use case.

 If you have different mouse event handlers for different parts of your app or game, you could initiate different instances of MouseGameAPI each with checkEnabled that passes true when appropriate.

+## Complied with Apple Mac Limitations

+Mac has a serious limitation where if you press both LMB and RMB, it cannot detect that both are being pressed.
+The reason why is that Apple never cared to adapt their mouse events to the mouse.
+The Mac trackpad is either one click for LMB or two finger click for RMB.

+Therefore, our code does not have simultaneous LMB and RMB detection.
+If you choose to edit the engine to implement the simultaneous event, you should warn your users or game players that Mac is not supported.